MrThearMan/dynamics-client/README.md

 ---

+#### *client.GET(...) → List[Dict[str, Any]]*

+- not_found_ok: bool = False - No entities found should not raise NotFound error, but return empty list instead.
+- next_link: Optional[str] = None - Request the next set of records from this link instead.

+Make a GET request to the Dataverse API with currently added query options.

+**Error Simplification Available**: This and the other HTTP-method -functions are decorated with a decorator, that can take some extra options: 'simplify_errors' (if set 'True' will simplify all errors occurring during the excecution of the function to just a single DynamicsException with a default error message) and 'raise_separately' (A list Exception types to exclude from the simplification, if 'simplify_errors' is True, so that they can be handled separately).
+These are useful when you want to hide implementation details recieved in errors from frontend users.

+---

+#### *client.POST(...) → Dict[str, Any]*

+- data: Dict[str, Any] - POST data.

+Create new row in a table or execute an API action or function.
+Must have 'table' query option set.

+**Error Simplification Available**: See client.GET()

+---

+#### *client.PATCH(...) → Dict[str, Any]*

+- data: Dict[str, Any] - PATCH data.

+Update row in a table.
+Must have 'table' and 'row_id' query option set.

+**Error Simplification Available**: See client.GET()

+---

+#### *client.DELETE() → Dict[str, Any]*

+Delete row in a table.
+Must have 'table' and 'row_id' query option set.

+**Error Simplification Available**: See client.GET()

+---

 #### *client.fetch_schema(...) → Optional[str]*

 - to_file: bool = False - Save to a file instead of returning as string.